 Like with most terriers, Boston Terriers are friendly and energetic dogs.
-They have a bright personality, making them wonderful companions.
-But if you’re like me, you may be wondering: do Boston Terriers shed?
-How much?
+In fact, they’re known for a bright personality, making them wonderful companions for all families.
+But if you’re allergic to dog fur, shedding in the Boston Terrier is a reasonable concern.

-Boston Terriers are not usually heavy shedders.
-They sport a single coat that’s made of thin and short fur – meaning they won’t shed as much as other breeds.
-As a result, their smooth, shiny coat is relatively easy to groom and maintain.
+Boston Terriers are not heavy-shedding dogs.
+In fact, they have a single coat that’s made up of thin and short fur, meaning they won’t shed as much as other dog breeds.
+As a result, their smooth, yet shiny coat is relatively easy to groom and maintain.

 How Much Do Boston Terriers Shed?

-We surveyed the popular Boston Terrier Subreddit to ask owners about their dog’s shedding.
+So, we surveyed the popular Boston Terrier Subreddit and other dog forums to ask owners about their dog’s shedding.
 Here’s what real Boston Terrier owners have to say:

 1. Zezera08 says Moderate: “Some Boston Terriers shed more than others.
 But regardless of how much, their fur is short so it’s not really a big deal.”